ToneGabriel/CustomSTL_C/doc/C_UNORDERED_MAP.md

 <summary><b>Lookup</b></summary>

 ##### UNORDERED_MAP_element_at
-- `@brief` Returns a pointer to the element at index.
+- `@brief` Returns a pointer to the element at key.
 - `@param` `target` Pointer to umap.
 - `@param` `key` Pointer to key object.
 - `@return` Pointer to the element at key or `NULL` if not found.

 ##### UNORDERED_MAP_element_at_const
-- `@brief` Returns a pointer to the element at index.
+- `@brief` Returns a pointer to the element at key.
 - `@param` `target` Pointer to umap.
 - `@param` `key` Pointer to key object.
 - `@return` Pointer to the element at key or `NULL` if not found.